symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

 In Symfony1, this was achieved with the preExecute and postExecute methods, most major frameworks have similar methods but there is no such thing in Symfony2.
-The good news is that there is a much better way to interfere the Request -> Response process using the EventDispatcher component.
+The good news is that there is a much better way to interfere with the Request -> Response process using the :doc:`EventDispatcher component</components/event_dispatcher/introduction>`.

 Token validation Example
 ------------------------